matter-labs/zinc/zinc-book/src/07-smart-contracts/02-minimal-example.md

 > We are also using some additional fractional digits to avoid getting zeros after
 > integer division.
 That is, instead of doing `amount * 9900 / 10000`, we do
 > `amount * 9900 * 1E3 / 10000 / 1E3`.

-The `deposit` function checks:

-- if the transaction recipient is the contract address
-- if the deposited token is known to the contract
-- if the deposited amount is not zero

-In addition, the `exchange` function checks:

-- if the withdrawn token is known to the contract
-- if the deposited and withdrawn token identifiers are different
-- if the is enough balance to withdraw

 ## Publishing the contract